ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ~~~
 {: #lifecycle-threats title="Example SSC Life-Cycle Threats"}

-DevSecOps often depends on third-party and open-source solutions.
+DevSecOps often depends on third-party and open-source software.
-These dependencies can be quite complex throughout the supply chain and render the checking of life-cycle compliance difficult.
+These dependencies can be quite complex throughout the supply chain and render the checking of lifecycle compliance difficult.
 There is a need for manageable auditability and accountability of digital products.
 Typically, the range of types of statements about digital products (and their dependencies) is vast, heterogeneous, and can differ between community policy requirements.
 Taking the type and structure of all statements about digital and products into account might not be possible.